-Southern Appalachia Studies Series: The Natural History of Southern Appalachia
+Southern Appalachian Studies: The Natural History of Southern Appalachia

 The Southern Appalachians are ancient mountains, says Threadgill.
 Their rugged topography, favorable climate, and abundant fresh water provide a multitude of habitats which support a rich diversity of living organisms.
 Over the years successive groups of people have called the southern Appalachians home.

 This presentation will offer a brief overview of the natural history of the southern Appalachians, touching on their underlying geology, climate, soils, water resources, and biological communities, with a focus on east Tennessee.

 Visit the Discover Earth: Our Changing Planet webpage for more information about the Exhibition at Blount County Public Library and related events from February 6 to April 27, 2016.